-2023 2022 Commitments to extend credit (including lines of credit) Standby letters of credit \$ 22,576,997 487,588 \$ 25,326,462 467,024
+2024 2023 Commitments to extend credit (including lines of credit) Standby letters of credit \$ 23,325,984 430,092 \$ 22,576,997 487,588

 The Company maintains a separate reserve for credit losses on off-balance-sheet credit exposures which is included in other liabilities on the consolidated balance sheets.
-The reserve for credit losses on off-balance-sheet credit exposures is adjusted as a provision for credit losses in Other Noninterest Expense on the consolidated statement of income.
+The reserve for credit losses on off-balance-sheet credit exposures is adjusted as a provision for credit losses in Other Noninterest Expense on the consolidated statements of income.
 The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over its estimated life.

-For the year ended December 31, 2023, the Company recorded a provision for credit losses for unfunded commitments of \$15,000.
-At December 31, 2023, the liability for credit losses on off-balance-sheet credit exposures was \$95,000.
+For the years ended December 31, 2024 and 2023, the Company recorded a provision for credit losses for unfunded commitments of \$0 and \$15,000, respectively.
+At December 31, 2024 and 2023, the liability for credit losses on off-balance-sheet credit exposures was \$95,000.